asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 Few features that caught my eye that is so nice to leverage and out of box  - without a single line of code!
-And this is contextual to the old messaging systems (say JMS).
+And this is contextual to the typical messaging systems (say JMS).
 Note: I am *not* trying to highlight the features that Kafka has from the platform point of view like cluster configuration, brokers (bootstrap brokers) partitions, replication etc!
-The below is just a list of things from the Message Producer, Consumer point rather.
+The below is just a list of features from the Message Producer, Consumer point rather.

 * Idempotent Producer
     - This is out of box!
-How cool if messaging system would know that it has already seen the message when the producer is sending the message but the ack did not reach and when the producer sends it again - it just discards the dup!
+The messaging system would know that it has already seen the message when the producer is resending the message and it just discards the dup!
+I dont know if JMS can even do this - if n/w fails in between I believe the message will be twice.
-    - When I compare with the old messaging systems (say JMS) - this is difficult to do.
-Producer will always send the message and it is left actually on the consumer application to check if they have seen the message and ignore.
-No good.

 <br/>

 * Safe Producer
-   - How cool if we just have to do some configuration based on the particular producer say - number of retries, acks, ordering.
-   This is ease at producer level rather than configuration on the broker/topic level.
-Below is all we need to set for that producer!
-   - While old messaging systems (say JMS) has some features like retry and then move to DLQ; the nice thing here it is the producer which decides so the control is on the app
+   - Producers send quality associated attributes like retries, acks, ordering etc. The ease at configuration option to set these at producer level rather than the configration on the broker/destination (topic) is a nice feature.
+This is a slightly difficult from a producer perspective.

 ```console
 Producer{